The Heart of Kenya and Tanzania

 Days 11 & 12 Back to Nairobi and thence to home

-We fly back to Nairobi in the morning for some relaxation and maybe a swim or a nice lunch on the Lord Delamere Terrace at the Norfolk, and perhaps a visit to the Micato AmericaShare Harambee Centre, a guaranteed spirit-lifter before our late evening flights.
+We fly back to Nairobi in the morning for some relaxation, freshening up at our day rooms at the Norfolk or the near-the-airport Boma Nairobi, and perhaps making time for a visit to the Micato-AmericaShare Harambee Centre, a guaranteed spirit-lifter, before our late evening flight.

 Already nostalgic for safari life, we arrive home.